TheoW03/Hazelc/README.md

 ![](https://img.shields.io/badge/License-GPLv3-blue.svg)
 ![](https://tokei.rs/b1/github/TheoW03/hazel)

-this a compiler for the Hazel programming language.
+this a llvm backend compiler for the Hazel programming language.

 ## What is Hazel